Sex And Your Cycle: How Your Libido Changes Throughout Your Menstrual Cycle

 If there’s one piece of advice we’d give to anyone wanting to bring more sexual pleasure into their lives, it’s this: get intimate with yourself.
 Play with vibrators and other sex toys.
 Learn to indulge in sexual self-care, intimacy with yourself, and shift the focus away from orgasm.
 Learn to just enjoy the different sensations of toys and touch and feel your body respond accordingly.
 Track your cycle and learn the patterns in your shifting libido.

-This article was written by Isabella Millington, content manager at ohne.
-When she's not writing about periods and waxing lyrical about the joys of organic tampons, you can find her writing here.
+When she's not writing about periods and waxing lyrical about the joys of organic tampons, you can find Isabella's writing here.